top of page

 The poem describes a man who decides to strangle his lover, Porphyria, to death.
 He does so for a peculiar reason.
 At the moment, he was sure that she loved him and knowing that love is something that always changes, he decides to make this love permanent by strangling her to death.
 The poem states clearly he "strangled her."

 There's no euphemism there.
-However, the process by which he came to make that decision is casually described as "I found / A thing to do."
+However, there is understaemen in how he describes the process by which he came to make that decision.
+It is casually described as "I found / A thing to do."
+It sounds as if he just haphazardly discovered a new hobby to while away the hours.
+Instead, he's talking about killing his lover for no earthly reason.
 The euphemism used here portrays the speaker as a man who has no regard for conventional human morality.
-This is reinforced at the end of the poem when he claims:
+It also suggests the idea that love can be suffocating and maddening.

+So far, we have had two examples from Browning of men who end up killing their spouses for nothing at all.
 However, love does not always have to be so bleak.
-Here is one example of euphemism being described conventional love, where no one gets killed:
+Now, is time for something lighter.
+Here is one example of euphemism being used to describe conventional love, where no one gets killed:

 Blake, "Song: How Sweet I Roam'd From Field to Field" (1783):